EricGomesGregory/DnD-Vault/Vault/Spelljammer/Races/Kobold.md

 Your fanged maw is a natural weapon, which you can use to make unarmed strikes.
 If you hit with it, you deal piercing damage equal to 1d4 + your Strength modifier ancestry damage, instead of the bludgeoning damage normal for an unarmed strike.

 ***Cunning Trap.***
 FLUFF.
-During a short or long rest you can spend 1 hour to craft a simple trap...
+During a short or long rest you can spend 1 hour to craft a simple trap that can be placed in a unoccupied space within 5 feet of you.
+When the trap is triggered by a

 ***Languages.***
 You can speak, read, and write Draconic.